 - Shows third-party cookie audit table using the GDPR Cookie Consent Plugin.

 - Force users to agree to a policy before they can access the page.

 Price: Free – $67

-Note that, this is an old plugin and has not been updated since the last 4 years.
+Note that, this is an old plugin and has not been updated for the last 4 years.
 However, it has 6,000+ active installs.
 It’s recommended to use plugins compatible with the latest version of WordPress.

 - Provides shortcodes to add this text to any page of your choice.